EOLab-HSRW/esp32s3_object_detection/day_1/README.md

 ### Running live inferences
 - Open "File" > "Examples" > name of your library > "esp32" > "esp32_camera"
-- Update the pins of the Microcontroller, delete lines XXX to XXX and paste in:
+- Update the pins of the Microcontroller, delete lines 35 to 78 and paste in:
 ```
 #define PWDN_GPIO_NUM     -1
 #define RESET_GPIO_NUM    -1